coreyjansen/ha-cfl/README.md

 ## Configuration

 You'll need to know your team ID, which is a 2- or 3-letter acronym (eg. "SEA" for Seattle or "NE" for New England).
-You can find yours at https://espn.com/nfl in the top scores UI.
+You can find yours at https://espn.com/cfl in the top scores UI.

 ### Via the "Configuration->Integrations" section of the Home Assistant UI

-Look for the integration labeled "NFL" and enter your team's acronym in the UI prompt.
+Look for the integration labeled "CFL" and enter your team's acronym in the UI prompt.
 You can also enter a friendly name.
-If you keep the default, your sensor will be `sensor.nfl`, otherwise it will be `sensor.friendly_name_you_picked`.
+If you keep the default, your sensor will be `sensor.cfl`, otherwise it will be `sensor.friendly_name_you_picked`.

 ### Manually in your `configuration.yaml` file

 To create a sensor instance add the following configuration to your sensor definitions using the team_id found above:

 ```
-- platform: nfl
+- platform: cfl
   team_id: 'SEA'
 ```

-After you restart Home Assistant then you should have a new sensor called `sensor.nfl` in your system.
+After you restart Home Assistant then you should have a new sensor called `sensor.cfl` in your system.

-You can overide the sensor default name (`sensor.nfl`) to one of your choosing by setting the `name` option:
+You can overide the sensor default name (`sensor.cfl`) to one of your choosing by setting the `name` option:

 ```
-- platform: nfl
+- platform: cfl
   team_id: 'SEA'
   name: Seahawks
 ```